 The bill requires the DEEP commissioner to (1) review submitted plans and (2) base her approval on whether the plan has the above information.
-The commissioner may approve, disapprove, or conditionally approve a plan, but must do so in writing within 90 days after receiving it.
+The commissioner may approve, disapprove, or conditionally approve a plan, but must do so in writing within 120 days after receiving it.
 A disapproval must explain how the plan is noncompliant.

-If a plan is disapproved, the battery stewardship organization must submit a revised plan within 60 days after DEEP's disapproval notice and DEEP then has 90 days to review it for compliance with the bill, and must approve, disapprove, or conditionally approve the revised plan.
+If a plan is disapproved, the battery stewardship organization must submit a revised plan within 60 days after DEEP's disapproval notice and DEEP then has 90 days to review it.
 If the commissioner disapproves it again, she must again explain why in a notice of determination to the producer or stewardship organization.
 The bill then requires revision and resubmission of the plan within 45 days after receipt of the last notice, but it limits resubmitting a revised plan for approval to two times.
-Once a plan is resubmitted, the commissioner has 45 days to approve, disapprove, or conditionally approve it.

 Under the bill, if there is no acceptable plan submitted, the DEEP commissioner must modify a submitted plan to make it compliant and approve it.
-Once a plan is approved, the battery stewardship organization must implement the program within 180 days.